 In 2009, Bug Doctor took one of its divisions nationwide.
 With its other pest control divisions mainly serving customers in New Jersey, New York and Pennsylvania, Bird Doctor Nationwide now has customers as far as Texas and California.

 Currently, Bug Doctor is averaging a revenue increase of 10% to 12% each year, says Aust.
-In December, the company was up about 16% in revenue.
 In the face of such growth, how does Bug Doctor manage the challenges of fleet?

 A Diverse and Customized Fleet